Pierre-Joseph Thoulier d'Olivet

 Portrait after Charles André van Loo.

 Pierre-Joseph Thoulier d'Olivet, Abbot of Olivet (1 April 1682, Salins-les-Bains - 8 October 1768, Paris) was a French abbot, writer, grammarian and translator.
 He was elected the fourth occupant of Académie française seat 31.

+Life

+Olivet's father was a counselor in the Parlement of Dole.

+Olivet joined the Jesuits and studied at the Jesuit colleges of Rheims, Dijon, and Paris, writing poetry and Latin prose, before leaving the Jesuits in 1713.

+He co-founded the Academy of Besançon.